mo1ein/python-fun/voice calculator/readme.md

-simple voice calculator /n
+simple voice calculator <br/>
-only two inputs can be taken from users: \n /n ex- 2+2,100+100,110-10 etc..
+only two inputs can be taken from users: <br/> ex- 2+2,100+100,110-10 etc..